libmapper/libmapper/doc/expression_syntax.md

 User-Declared Variables
 =======================

 Up to 8 additional variables can be declared as-needed in the expression.
 The variable names can be any string except for the reserved variable names `x` and `y` or the name of an existing function.
-The values of these variables are stored with the expression and can be accessed in subsequent calls to the evaluator.
+The values of these variables are stored with the connection context and can be accessed in subsequent calls to the evaluator.
 In the following example, the user-defined variable `ema` is used to keep track of the `exponential moving average` of the input signal value `x`, *independent* of the output value `y` which is set to give the difference between the current sample and the moving average:

 * `ema = ema{-1} * 0.9 + x * 0.1`, `y = x - ema`